2010 Indiana State Treasurer election

 The 2010 Indiana State Treasurer election was held in on Tuesday, November 2, 2010, as part of the 2010 Indiana elections, held during the 2010 midterms.

 Incumbent Republican Treasurer Richard Mourdock won reelection.
-His Democratic opponent was Navy veteran and future Secretary of Transportation Pete Buttigieg.
+His Democratic opponent was Navy veteran Pete Buttigieg.

 Debate in the campaign largely centered around Mourdock's decision to invest $43 million of state pension funds and other state funds in Chrysler junk bonds (losing Indiana a large amount of money due to the restructuring of Chrysler during the company's bankruptcy, and his subsequent decision to launch unsuccessful litigation in an effort to stop Chrysler's bankruptcy plan (including the Chrysler-Fiat merger) from taking effect.

+The 2010 elections was anticipated to be (and ultimately was) a Republican wave election, and Indiana was a Republican-leaning state.
+Therefore, as the Republican nominee, Mourdock's prospects were favored by prognosticators.
+With the 2010 election conditions in Indiana favoring Republicans, Buttigieg had hoped to persuade voters that were planning to vote Republican in other races to split their ticket for him.
+Ultimately, Mourdock defeated Buttigieg by a wide margin.

+Mourdock would go on to run unsuccessfully for the United States Senate in 2012 before resigning as treasurer.
+Buttigieg would go on to be elected mayor of South Bend in 2011, ultimately serving two terms.
+In 2020, Buttigieg would run an unsuccessful but competitive campaign for the Democratic nomination for U.S. president.
+During this campaign, he attained broad prominence; subsequently, he was appointed U.S. secretary of transportation in 2021 by newly elected president Joe Biden.

 Background

 Incumbent Republican Richard Mourdock had won election four years earlier 52% to 48%, which was considered to be a relatively narrow victory.
-The 2006 election cycle had been nationally considered a favorable cycle for the Democratic Party.
+The 2006 election cycle had been nationally considered a favorable cycle for the Democratic Party, nationally being considered a Democratic wave election.
 Contrarily, 2010 was considered to be a favorable cycle for the Republican Party.
+2010 ultimately proved to be an immense Republican wave election.

 Indiana was considered to be a Republican-leaning state.
 Republicans had held the Indiana State Treasurer's office since 1979.

 During his term, Mourdock had invested $43 million of state pension funds and other state funds in Chrysler junk bonds.
 This move by Mourdock lost Indiana a large amount of money due to the restructuring of Chrysler during the company's bankruptcy.
 Mourdock unsuccessfully would take legal action to attempt to stop Chrysler's bankruptcy plan (including the Chrysler-Fiat merger) from taking effect.
 These actions would become a central issue of the 2010 election campaigning.